Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-I absolutely love to make my own maple syrup.
+I absolutely love to make my own homemade maple syrup alternative.
 It’s super simple and tastes amazing on so many different breakfast recipes.
 There is just something about a classic pancake syrup that can’t be beat.
-Yum!

-This maple syrup recipe comes from my Grandma Ina and is such a yummy addition to any breakfast or brunch!
-It tastes so fresh and delicious and is perfect on top of homemade pancakes, French toast, German pancakes, crepes and Belgian waffles.
+This imitation maple syrup recipe comes from my Grandma Ina, tastes so much better than store bought and is perfect for topping homemade pancakes, French toast, German pancakes, crepes and Belgian waffles.

-In my Grandma’s original recipe, she used 1/2 cup corn syrup and an extra cup of sugar.
-I prefer to use honey instead of corn syrup and cut back on 1 cup of sugar.
-Using honey over corn syrup does make the consistency a little thinner, so you could stick with corn syrup if you like your syrup on the thicker side.
+• Adaptable: In my Grandma’s original recipe, she used 1/2 cup corn syrup and an extra cup of sugar.
+I prefer honey over corn syrup and cut back on 1 cup of sugar.

 Ingredients

-• Honey: I like to use honey because of it’s flavor, but you can use corn syrup if preferred.
+• Honey: I like to use honey because of its flavor, but you can use corn syrup.
+Using honey over corn syrup does make the consistency thinner, so stick with corn syrup if you like your syrup on the thicker side.

 • Vanilla extract: I love the extra flavor that vanilla extract adds.